 - Listen to what your brand ambassadors tell you about your products or events, so you can learn from them.

 - Plan campaigns that are data-driven, so that you can monitor the responses to your products or the work your ambassadors are doing with measurable stats.

 - Encourage your brand ambassadors to express themselves and represent your products through their own unique content ideas.
 This will help them feel more involved in the marketing process.

 Although this list offers sage advice that remains relevant today, we believe that this year’s most impactful brand ambassador practices will look a little different.

-Allison + Partners recently published a report in which they highlighted some of the guiding principles brands should adopt during this time of great uncertainty.
+Allison + Partners published a report in which they highlighted some of the guiding principles brands should adopt during this time of great uncertainty.
 All of their tips deeply resonated with the principles of the Brandbassador platform, so we decided to share a quick breakdown of the guidelines here:

 1. Check in with Your Ambassadors